Hey There! My name is Vega, and I’m glad you’re here!

-My name is Vega.
 I know there are plenty of tutorials and ways to learn online be it on YouTube, SkillShare, or online classes provided for free by various universities.
-The difference here is there is no content you’ll never use, it’s more entertaining than a text book, and there’s lots of bias as a result of personal experience.
+The difference here is I’ve tried to cut out the boring parts, make things a bit more entertaining than a textbook, and drenched the content in my own personal opinion that has been built up by my experiences.
 My views of things like what programming languages are bad or what hardware you should buy to learn on will be expressed directly and bluntly.
 This isn’t to say I won’t explain my reasoning, just that I’m not going to be apologetic when I say PHP, Java, Arduino (at least the 328p), and Windows 10 are trash - though I will still likely talk about all of these things.

 I by no means expect you to share my same biases, in fact, I hope you do not and that at one point or another we can discuss why you think I am wrong, as that is the only way I can learn.

 So, What is this? #

 To put it poetically, this is a guide for understanding the power the electron has in our lives as well as a love letter to the beautiful math and science that are used for computer and electrical engineering.

 Electricity, digital logic, code, computers, embedded systems - these things are all around us every second of everyday.
 As I type this I’m wearing a smart watch, I have a smart phone in my pocket, and I’m using a desktop computer.
 Each of these devices contains dozens of smaller computers, power supplies, wireless interfaces, etc. My goal with this is to teach you how all of this works and how to work with it from transistors to high level code to useful user applications.